pstackebrandt/BlazorCookbookApp/docs/deployment/Git-Workflow-For-Deployment.md

 # Git Workflow for Deployment Preparation

+> Build & deployment commands are maintained in
+> `docs/deployment/Production-Build-Guide.md` – this file focuses on Git flow
+> only.

 ## 🎯 **OBJECTIVE** ✅ **COMPLETED**
 Merge current work from `feature/overview-optimization` to dev and main, then create a new feature branch for deployment preparation work.